 Web engineers and developers are responsible for building websites and web applications, along with user interfaces (UI) and user experiences (UX).
 They spend their time coding sites and applications to make them functional and provide seamless experiences for the user, as well as managing the "behind-the-scenes" mechanical and technical aspects of websites and services.

 The purpose of their work is to make the site and all of its applications as functional and accessible as possible.
-As an example, a web engineer might be tasked with creating a contact form application for a website that collects user data and delivers that data to a database.
+As an example, a full time web engineer might be tasked with creating a contact form application for a website that collects user data and delivers that data to a database.
 They'll need to handle the coding and building of this application and tie it in with the existing web design so that everything works correctly.

 7 Key Skills for Every Web Engineer

 The field of web development and web engineering is growing bigger with every passing year, with employment expected to grow at a much faster rate in this field than many others, according to recent statistics.
-Competition for engineering roles will also increase as the number of people studying to become a web engineer continues to rise, so it's vital to have several key skills to give oneself the best chances of success in a web engineer role.
+Competition for engineering roles or internships will also increase as the number of people studying to become a web engineer continues to rise, so it's vital to have several key skills to give oneself the best chances of success in a web engineer role.

 HTML is the language of the internet.